FacilityApi/Facility/docs/Json.md

 * `map<T>` is encoded as a JSON object.

 `null` is not a valid value for any field type.
 If a JSON property is set to `null`, it is treated as though it were omitted.
 Arrays and maps are not permitted to have `null` items.

+When reading JSON, conforming clients and servers may match property names case-insensitively, and they may perform type conversions for property values, e.g. strings to numbers.
+They may also support non-standard JSON features, such as unquoted property names, single-quoted strings, comments, etc. However, when writing JSON, conforming clients and servers must always use [standard JSON](http://www.json.org/) with no comments, correctly-cased property names, correctly-typed property values, etc.